-Musica Viva In Schools is the leading music education program for young people in Australia, providing professional development for teachers, live concerts by professional musicians, and classroom activities to prepare the students for the live concerts, all directly linked to the state/territory school curriculum.
+Musica Viva In Schools is the leading independent music education program for young people in Australia, providing professional development for teachers, live concerts by professional musicians and classroom activities to prepare students for live concerts, all directly linked to the National Curriculum.
 Musica Viva is committed to enhancing the delivery of quality music education programs in schools.

-- SA Department of Education and Child Development
+- SA Department of Education and Child Development, Carclew

 - WA Department of Education

-Musica Viva In Schools is proud to be sponsored by Healthway promoting the Go for 2’n’5 health message.
-More information about Healthway and this health message can be found at www.healthway.wa.gov.au.
+Musica Viva In Schools is proud to be sponsored by Healthway promoting the 'Smarter than Smoking’ health message.
+More information about Healthway and this health message can be found at healthway.wa.gov.au.
 For youth focused information and activities visit futureinyourhands.com.au and additional resources for parent and teachers visit smarterthansmoking.com.au